wpdas/alem-docs-web/src/md/config-file.md

 ## Hide Além Bar

-You can use `options.hideAlemBar` to prevent the Beyond top bar from being displayed.
+You can use `options.hideAlemBar` to prevent the Além top bar from being displayed.
 This setting applies only in the development environment.

 ```json
 {